PARIOT: Anti-Repackaging for IoT Firmware Integrity: Introduction

 \section{Introduction}

-The Internet of Things (IoT) paradigm enables the growth of low-cost embedded devices, provided with network connectivity and real-time capabilities, that are now used in many verticals, from logistics to precision farming and smart homes.
-Each IoT device is equipped with a firmware, i.e., a bundle that contains all the software needed to ensure the functioning of the device hardware.
+The Internet of Things (IoT) paradigm enables the growth of low-cost embedded devices with network connectivity and real-time capabilities that are now used in many verticals, from logistics to precision farming and smart homes.
+Each IoT device is equipped with firmware, i.e., a bundle that contains all the software needed to ensure the functioning of the device hardware.
 Typically, the firmware comprises a fully-fledged IoT operating system (like RIOT \cite{baccelli2013riot} or Contiki \cite{dunkels2004contiki}) and at least an application that holds the core functionalities of the thing.

-During the building phase, the device manufacturer equips the IoT device with a first version of the firmware.
-However, the functionalities required by an IoT device at deployment time are likely to change in the future.
-To this aim, the firmware will need frequent updates for a number of reasons: offer additional functionalities, support new communication protocols, and patch software bugs (including security vulnerabilities).
+During the building phase, the device manufacturer equips the IoT device with the first version of the firmware.
+However, the functionalities an IoT device requires at deployment time will likely change.
+To this aim, the firmware will need frequent updates for several reasons: to offer additional functionalities, support new communication protocols, and patch software bugs (including security vulnerabilities).

-As the firmware has a central role in the life cycle of an IoT device, its security has raised serious concerns from the scientific and industrial community.
-To this aim, several works were proposed to evaluate the security of the firmware bundle (like \cite{david2018firmup} or \cite{costin2016automated}) and enforce the update mechanisms (e.g., \cite{dejon2019automated} and \cite{langiu2019upkit}).
+As firmware has a central role in the life cycle of an IoT device, its security has raised serious concerns from the scientific and industrial community.
+To this aim, several works were proposed to evaluate the security of the firmware bundle (e.g., \cite{david2018firmup}, \cite{costin2014large} or \cite{costin2016automated}), enforce the update mechanisms (e.g., \cite{dejon2019automated}, \cite{cui2013firmware} and \cite{langiu2019upkit}), or patch existing firmware bundles to cope with end-of-life, vulnerable images. (e.g., \cite{carrillo2022hale}, \cite{maroof2022irecover}, and \cite{christensen2020decaf}).

 In particular, the integrity of the firmware delivered through an update process represents a major security threat, as witnessed by many real-life examples.
 For instance, the PsycoB0t \cite{pycobot} was the first router botnet that altered the firmware of approximately 85,000 home routers and resulted in large-scale denial of service attacks.
-Also, the Zigbee Worm \cite{ronen2017iot} was able to trigger a chain reaction of infections, initialised by a single compromised IoT device (light bulb), using a malicious firmware update image.
+Also, the Zigbee Worm \cite{ronen2017iot} triggered a chain reaction of infections, initialized by a single compromised IoT device (light bulb), using a malicious firmware update image.